flutter/website/flutter-for-react-native/index.md

 }
 ```

-In Flutter, to add a click or press listeners to a widget, you can use buttons
+In Flutter, to add a click (or press) listener to a widget, use a button or a touchable widget that has an `onPress: field`.
+Or, add gesture detection to any widget by wrapping it in a [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html).
- or touchable widgets which have `onPress` parameters.
-Or, you can wrap widgets
-  in a [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) widget that can add event detection to any widget
-  by passing the function in the respective callback.

 <!-- skip -->
 ```Dart